mtbk24/mtbk24.github.io/_posts/2017-12-01-conditionals1.markdown

 {% endhighlight %}
 This took 5.27 seconds.
 For a smaller data set of size=100, this took 0.000281810760498 seconds to run.

+A shorter and better way to write the same function, that is also faster!
 {% highlight ruby %}
 import numpy as np
 import time